thechibuikem/thechibuikem/README.md

 I am a software engineer and a computer science major in Lagos, Nigeria.
-If I'm not coding I'm probably journalling my tech journey on [LinkedIn](https://www.linkedin.com/in/david-chukwuemeka-870724289/) or write educative and fun stories about systems that make our world a better place on [medium](https://medium.com/@chukwuemekadavid).
+If I'm not coding I'm probably journalling my tech journey on [LinkedIn](https://www.linkedin.com/in/david-chukwuemeka-870724289/) or writing educative and fun stories about systems that make our world a better place on [medium](https://medium.com/@chukwuemekadavid).

 ---